 4.1.
-Wave spectrum
+Wave Spectrum

-As mentioned in Section 3, during this period both the STAFF search coil magnetometer 159 sampled the plasma wave environment at a resolution of 450 Hz.
-Figure 2 shows the 160 dynamic spectra measured by the search coil magnetometers on satellites 3 (panel a) and 161 4 (panel b).
-The black lines indicate the 15, 20, 25, and 30^{th} harmonics of the local 162 proton gyrofrequency.
-Both Cluster 3 an 4 observe a set of banded emissions beginning 163 around 18:40 and continuing until the end of the BM1 operations at 18:57.
-Initially, the 164 emissions are observed in the frequency range 130-170 Hz, corresponding to the 21^{st} - 30^{th} 165 gyro-harmonics.
-As the Cluster satellites continue to travel southward, the amplitude of 166 the waves increases, maximising at a latitude of around -1° before decreasing until the end 167 of observations.
-Thus the amplitudes are asymmetrically distributed around the equator in 168 line with results reported by Santolik et al. [2002] (based on the T89 magnetic field model 169

-[Tsyganenko, 1989]).During this period, the external magnetic field weakens as evidenced by the decrease in the gyrofrequency harmonics.
+As mentioned in section 3, during this period both the STAFF search coil magnetometer sampled the plasma wave environment at a resolution of 450 Hz.
+Figure 2 shows the dynamic spectra measured by the search coil magnetometers on satellites (a) 3 and (b) 4.
+The black lines indicate the 15th, 20th, 25th, and 30th harmonics of the local proton gyrofrequency.
+Both Cluster 3 an Cluster 4 observe a set of banded emissions beginning around 18:40 and continuing until the end of the BM1 operations at 18:57.
+Initially, the emissions are observed in the frequency range 130-170 Hz, corresponding to the 21st-30th gyroharmonics.
+As the Cluster satellites continue to travel southward, the amplitude of the waves increases, maximizing at a latitude of around -1° before decreasing until the end of observations.
+Thus, the amplitudes are asymmetrically distributed around the equator in line with results reported by Santolík et al. [2002] (based on the T89 magnetic field model [Tsyganenko, 1989]).During this period, the external magnetic field weakens as evidenced by the decrease in the gyrofrequency harmonics.
 At the same time, the emission frequency of the waves drops, mirroring the change observed on the gyrofrequency harmonics.
 This frequency change is evidence that the waves are observed in their source region.

-Figure 3 shows averaged spectra of the Cluster 4 STAFF search coil Bx (GSE) mea-174 surements centred at (top to bottom)18:43, 18:46, 18:51, and 18:56.
-Each spectrum is 175 the average of 9 1024 point Fourier spectra.
-The vertical dotted black lines mark the 176 $14^{th} - 30^{th}$ harmonics of the local proton gryofrequency.
-It is noticeable that two types 177 of emission can be seen in Figures 2 and 3.
-The first corresponds to the higher frequency 178 emissions seen in the top three plots of Figure 3.
-These high frequency emissions occur 179 close to harmonics of the local proton gyrof requency in the range $20\Omega_p\,<\,\omega\,<\,30\Omega_p$ 180 and as the magnetic field decreases so does the frequency of emission.
-The position of 181 the peaks relative to the gyrofrequency harmonics changes with time.
-In panel (a) the 182 majority of the spectral peaks are observed just below the gyroharmonics whilst in panel 183 (b), corresponding to the time around the magnetic field line minimum, the peaks are 184 at the gyro frequencies.
-As the spacecraft moves away from the field line minimum the 185 frequency relative to the gyroharmonic falls.
-186
+Figure 3 shows averaged spectra of the Cluster 4 STAFF search coil B_x (GSE) measurements centered at (a-d)18:43, 18:46, 18:51, and 18:56.
+Each spectrum is the average of nine 1024 point Fourier spectra.
+The vertical dotted black lines mark the 14th - 30th harmonics of the local proton gryofrequency.
+It is noticeable that two types of emission can be seen in Figures 2 and 3.
+The first corresponds to the higher-frequency emissions seen in Figures 3a-3c.
+These high-frequency emissions occur close to harmonics of the local proton gryofrequency of emission.
+The position of the peaks relative to the gyrofrequency harmonics changes with time.
+In Figure 3a the majority of the spectral peaks are observed just below the gyroharmonics, while in Figure 3b, corresponding to the time around the magnetic field line minimum, the peaks are at the gyrofrequencies.
+As the spacecraft moves away from the field line minimum, the frequency relative to the gyroharmonic falls.

 Figure 4 shows the FFT spectrum of emissions between 18:48:40 and 18:49:20 UT calculated by averaging nine 2048 point FFTs.
-The external magnetic field in this period varied from 339-335 nT (Ω_p changes from 5.2-5.14 Hz).
+The external magnetic field in this period varied from 339 to 335 nT (Ω_p changes from 5.2 to 5.14 Hz).
 The format is the same as that in Figure 3.
 During this period, emission lines are observed in the frequency range from $14\Omega_p$ to $29\Omega_p$.
 The position of the emission with respect to the harmonic frequency varies with harmonic number.
-At the low frequency end of the spectrum e.g. harmonics 14-18, the emissions occur at the exact frequency of the gyroharmonic whereas at higher frequencies the emissions lie slightly below the harmonic.
-In the case of the 23 and 24 harmonics the frequency difference is around 1.1 Hz.
-The other noticeable feature in this Figure is that most harmonics (except those mentioned above) exhibit multiple peaks.
+At the low-frequency end of the spectrum, e.g., harmonics 14-18, the emissions occur at the exact frequency of the gyroharmonic, whereas at higher frequencies the emissions lie slightly below the harmonic.
+In the case of the 23 and 24 harmonics, the frequency difference is around 1.1 Hz.
+The other noticeable feature in this figure is that most harmonics (except those mentioned above) exhibit multiple peaks.
 This could indicate the existence of further interactions with heavier ions such as He+, He2+, or O+ ions.
 This harmonic structure implies that resonant interactions have a dominant role in the generation of these waves.
 This topic will be investigated further in a later paper.